 Murakami called his Chicago exhibit, The Octopus Eats His Own Leg, based on an ancient Japanese adage that an octopus eats its own decrepit limb to save itself from death rot.
 A new leg grows back, the octopus is healed and lives a long and healthy life.

-In the exhibit, the 333-foot-long, 10-panel painting, The 500 Arhats, has 1,000 intricately painted toenails.
+In the exhibit, the 33-foot-long painting, 100 Arhats, has 1,000 intricately painted toenails.
 I misinterpreted the toe protectors, thought they were frogs.
 After all, how could toenails mean so much to anyone but me?
 I harbor an unspoken repulsion of human toenails.
 Summer sandals expose these keratin plates sitting atop ugly toes that hardly ever match each other—some curled under, some straight, some turned outward, some inward—all on the same foot.
 Toenails are often fungus-rotted discolored thick globs that women hide with colorful paint instead of covering with cool shoes.
 God clearly missed the boat in his design of the human toe apparatus.

 But Ozzy’s coal-black, perfectly formed, hardy toenails witchy-curled out of his all-business paws, ever-ready for the hunt, the prowl.
 At rest, his legs stretched out before him showing off his toenails as if he’d just had a pedicure.

 His body turned in on him overnight.
 Like the octopus, his system ate up his dying kidneys and liver but left a beleaguered heart that had to be put to rest.
 I now have my own arhat who will walk me through the sound of silent, unseen toenails until the hard margins at the edges of grief fade into the path.